 The Care Advantage Program is available to ASO employer groups as an add-on.
 The focus of this program is to promote health, wellness, informed decision-making, preventive care, healthy lifestyle choices and complex case management while optimizing quality and efficiency.
-This program provides a proactive, integrated, Membercentric approach utilizing the nurse as the primary point of contact.
+This program provides a proactive, integrated, Member- centric approach utilizing the nurse as the primary point of contact.
 Registered nurse case managers, known as Care Coordinators, are dedicated and assigned to the employees of the organization as well as to their covered dependents.
-The Care Coordinators provide direct assistance to participants and their treating physicians with the management of the enrollee's health care, as well as provide and/or coordinate a wide array of healthcare-related support and educational services.
-They act as proactive partners with the Members and are available to help them navigate through the healthcare delivery system, understand their benefit coverage, and coordinate with other relevant Providers and care managers involved in their treatment, such as EAP Providers, behavioral health Providers, disease management coordinators, etc.
+The Care Coordinators provide direct assistance to participants and their treating Providers with the management of the enrollee's health care, as well as provide and/or coordinate a wide array of healthcare-related support and educational services.
+They act as proactive partners with the Members and are available to help them navigate through the healthcare delivery system, understand their benefit coverage, and coordinate with other relevant Providers and care management cordinators, etc.